RoboSherlock/robosherlock_docs/source/tutorials/create_your_own_ae.rst

 The yaml descriptor
 -------------------

 Confgiruations (meta definitions) of annotators are defined for every annotator in ``yaml`` files located in the ``<package_name>/descriptors/annotators`` folder.
-The annotator thatwe just created has the following configuration file:
+The annotator that we just created has the following configuration file:

 .. code-block:: yaml